Auto Loan Calculator

 Worked examples

-• Scenario A lower down payment and shorter term might raise the monthly payment but reduce long-run interest.
+• Scenario A with a lower down payment and a shorter term might raise the monthly payment but reduce long-run interest.
+This approach works well for buyers who can afford higher payments and want to minimize total financing cost.

-• Scenario B longer term might lower the monthly payment but increase total interest cost.
+• Scenario B with a longer term might lower the monthly payment but increase total interest cost.
+This is a common choice for budget-conscious buyers who prioritize cash flow over long-term savings.

-• Scenario C adding trade-in value can reduce the loan amount and improve both monthly payment and total cost.
+• Scenario C with added trade-in value can reduce the loan amount and improve both monthly payment and total cost.
+If your current vehicle has significant equity, trading it in can be one of the most effective ways to lower your financing burden.

 Practical tips

-• Confirm if tax, title, registration, or dealer fees are financed.
+• Confirm whether tax, title, registration, or dealer fees are financed.
+These costs can add 10% or more to the total loan amount if rolled into the loan.

 Does this include dealer fees and registration?